skypjack/entt/docs/md/meta.md

 I finally decided to write a built-in, non-intrusive and macro-free runtime reflection system for `EnTT`.
-Maybe I didn't do better than others or maybe yes, time will tell me, but at least I can model this tool around the library to which it belongs and not vice versa.
+Maybe I didn't do better than others or maybe yes, time will tell me, but at least I can model this tool around the library to which it belongs and not the opposite.

 # Names and identifiers